Virupakshi1998/Web-development/Drum Kit Project/Readme1.md

 ## Drum Kit Website Sample overview screen recorded video
 https://github.com/user-attachments/assets/f0627654-ac6d-456e-a6f8-eda91544d842

+### Overview of this website:
+"You can either click on the respective letters or use the keypad to select them.
+This will trigger a subtle shadow effect upon selection and play the corresponding sound, which is linked to the musical instrument assigned to each letter."

 ## Topics covered in building this Drum Kit Sample project are

 ### 1. Event Listeners: